usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

 ## Migration to Cilium

 The cluster is installed with Flannel as the default network plugin.
 There are several benefits of migrating to a security-enhanced network plugin like Cilium [[19]][cilium-io], for example, to monitor and regulate the network flows going in to and out of each pod using Cilium Hubble [[20]][cilium-hubble].
 By default, pods can communicate with addresses outside the namespace (including the internet).
 Restricting this allows for better security and monitoring of the network flows.
-The following steps can be used to migrate the cluster to Cilium and apply policies that restrict communication.
+The following steps can be used to migrate the cluster to Cilium and apply policies that restrict such communications.

 - **Install Cilium and Migrate Cluster Nodes**: Run `./additional_scripts/install_cilium_and_migrate_nodes.sh` to install Cilium and migrate each of the pods from the current network plugin to Cilium, then apply policies that restrict the pods from communicating with addresses outside the namespace.
   - For debugging purposes, the following files are generated in `$HOME/.kube/`: